RunestoneInteractive/httlads/_sources/Solver/solver.rst

 because of your busy schedule, you know that you can only sell 500 items before you close up shop for the day.
 You are a good salesperson, and can usually get your customers to buy whatever you suggest.
-So, the question is how to you steer those customers to make maximum amount of money.
+So, the question is how to you steer those customers to make the maximum amount of money.

 Start by entering the data from the table above into a Google Sheets document.
 Now, add a column called "profit" and figure out the profit margin for each